Mitigating the Curse of Detail: Scaling Arguments for Feature Learning and Sample Complexity: Concrete Examples

-Finally, we consider what turns out to be the favorable pattern consisting of $M_1$ neurons specializing on $(w_* \cdot x)$ in the first layer and all neurons in the second layer specializing $He_m(w_* \cdot x)$ in the second layer, with a small proportionality constant $\mu_{2,i}=\pm\sqrt{\beta/N_2}$ ($q$``="{\bf Sp.-Mag.}).
+Finally, we consider what turns out to be the favorable pattern consisting of $M_1$ neurons specializing on $(w_* \cdot x)$ in the first layer and all neurons in the second layer specializing $He_m(w_* \cdot x)$, with a small proportionality constant $\mu_{2,i}=\pm\sqrt{\beta/N_2}$ ($q$``="{\bf Sp.-Mag.}).
 We refer to the second-layer pattern as magnetization.
 Following straightforward adaptation previous argument to this pattern, the variational energy for this pattern as well as others, for $m=3$, can be found in Table \ref{tab:fcn3_main}.
 In the non-GP $q$ patterns, we obtain the same scaling of $\tilde{E}_q$ in the proportional limit ($N_1 \propto N_2 \propto d $), namely, $P_*/\kappa \propto d$.
 This observation is validated experimentally in Fig. \ref{fig:Alignment_specialization}, where the transition to non-zero alignment becomes sharper in the thermodynamic limit ($d\rightarrow \infty$).
 However, the mechanism by which this scaling is realized changes.
 In the specialization-magnetization pattern the sample complexity scales with $N_1^{1/3}$, therefore, it increases with $N_1$.
 However, under the GP-specialization pattern, sample complexity does not scale with $N_1$, making this pattern preferable.
-This prediction is in line with experimental results (see Figs.~\ref{fig:FCN3_phase_change} and ~\ref{fig:Alignment_specialization} panel (c)) where increasing $N_1$ causes the described change in feature learning patterns.
+This prediction is in line with experimental results (see Figs.~\ref{fig:FCN3_phase_change} and ~\ref{fig:Alignment_specialization} panel (c)) where increasing $N_1$ causes the described change in FL patterns.
 Our prediction also accurately determines the scaling of the number of specializing neurons with $N_1$.